useblocks/sphinx-simplepdf/docs/index.rst

 Sphinx-SimplePDF
 ================

-This Sphinx extension provides an eas way to build beautiful PDFs based on CSS rules.
+This Sphinx extension provides an easy way to build beautiful PDFs based on CSS rules.

 It contains: